zkemail/docusaurus/docs/zk-email-sdk/create-blueprint.md

   />
 </Head>

-The ZK Email registry allows you to create email proofs.
+The ZK Email Registry allows you to create email proofs.
 To create a new proof, first you need to create a blueprint.

 ## What is a blueprint?

 A blueprint is a set of parameters that define the email proof.
-This parameters include the regex for extracting parts of the email, the size of the email header and body, the email sender and all the required fields.
+These parameters include the regex for extracting parts of the email, the size of the email header and body, the email sender and all the required fields.
 The registry uses these parameters to compile a circuit that can be used to generate proofs.

 ## Fields